Resources

 June 2019 | The Believer’s Bible Commentary by William MacDonald

 It is important for Christians to grow in biblical knowledge, however, the word “commentary” can be intimidating.
-The second edition of Believer’s Bible Commentary,Thomas Nelson’s best-selling commentary, is specifically designed as a user-friendly tool for believers wanting to better understand the Bible but aren’t sure where to begin.
-The commentary, written by the late William MacDonald, explores all 66 books of the Bible and tackles controversial issues from a theologically-conservative standpoint while also presenting alternate views.
-Believer’s Bible Commentary is a great introduction to Bible study, giving clarity and context to scripture in easy-to-understand language and practical application.
+The second edition of Believer’s Bible Commentary is specifically designed as a user-friendly tool for believers wanting to better understand the Bible but aren’t sure where to begin.
+The commentary explores all 66 books of the Bible and tackles controversial issues from a theologically-conservative standpoint while also presenting alternate views.

 May 2019 | Missions: How the Local Church Goes Global

 Jesus ends Matthew’s gospel with a call to make disciples of all nations.
 That is a call to missions.
-But how does the local church play a role in worldwide missions?
-How can our church be involved in raising up, sending, and supporting missionaries?
 This straightforward book by Andy Johnson provides a Biblical framework for missions and practical wisdom for carrying it out.

 April 2019 | Spiritual Disciplines for the Christian Life by Donald Whitney